 On top of these animal components that influence aerodynamics, environmental parameters are of prime importance to truly appreciate the complexity of flight.
+We consider here to be an environmental parameter, any variable that may play a role in the definition of the forces and is external to the animal and set by the conditions of experiment.
+In particular, gravity can be seen as an environmental parameters with even some experiments performed under microgravity conditions \cite{Oosterveld1975}.
 Among these parameters, flow speed \cite{Hedenstrom2016,Sapir2014,Pennycuick1968a} and air density \cite{Altshuler2003,Dudley1995,Dillon2014} are commonly varied but turbulence \cite{Nasir2019,Crall2017} has recently been ``rediscovered" for its notable impact on insects and birds.
 Such rediscovery emanates in particular from biological considerations on human influence on its environment and bees struggling to adjust to higher turbulence levels \cite{Dargas2016,Hejazi2022,Ortega-Jimenez2018}, as well as engineering considerations for Unmanned Air Vehicles (UAV) bio-inspired control strategies \cite{Watkins2010}.
 We can also add obstacles and maneuvering to these environmental parameters as they perturb the flow and the animal kinematics based on ``decision" from its end.
 This can translate into choices in trajectories or flapping kinematics, which are two of the main observables in flight experiments with live animals as we will see in the following.